What you need to know!

 Where to Stay in Los Angeles

 So many options – and that can be the confusing part of deciding where to stay in Los Angeles.
 With all the options available through Airbnb, as well as the more traditional hotels and guesthouses, you can more or less stay anywhere in the L.A. area, but for most visitors there are 3 main options: near the beach (meaning Venice or Santa Monica), Hollywood or downtown.
 Each area has its own charm and benefits and it really depends on what you want to get out of your stay here, but we’ve given you a few things to think about when making your decision on where to stay.
-All of our tours can be reached easily from any of these neighborhoods.
-With our recommendations know that there’s no financial incentive for us to list any of the establishments in this guide.
+All of our tours can be easily reached from any of these neighborhoods.
+Please know that there’s no financial incentive for us to list any of the establishments in this guide.
 The places we recommend are simply establishments that we know, it’s not a comprehensive list.

 NEAR THE BEACH

 A lot of visitors like to stay near the beach when they come to L.A. – and why not?
 The beaches here are world famous and if you’re here from Spring to Fall, then they’re very nice places to hang out.
 Santa Monica is well connected to public transport, as it’s the terminus for the Metro Expo Line, so from here you can easily get to Hollywood, downtown or Universal Studios.
 The Getty Center is also above Santa Monica and therefore easy to get to.
 Venice is a little cheaper, generally, and a little more grungy (although less and less so as time passes), but nonetheless has a lot of charm.